-Everything We Know About the Possibility of a Sex and the City Reunion
+Sex and the City Revival: Everything the Cast Has Ever Said About Getting Back Together (or Not)

 August 2016

-Most recently, Carrie’s two biggest loves are split on whether there should be another SATC film.
+At this point, Carrie's two biggest loves were split on whether there should be another SATC film.

 "I do think they should make another Sex and the City movie," John Corbett, who played Aidan, said.
 "Not that I would be in it.
 I think that Aidan's also moved on.
 These girls still look great, there's still stories to tell.
 What's the hurdle, what's the challenge?
 Just make another one."